 \section{Discussion}

-Our results showed that our zero-shot chatbots achieved great abilities in asking desired questions and understanding user responses, despite also having drawbacks.
-Here, we reflect on the performance of our chatbots and discuss opportunities, ethical considerations, and limitations for future work.
+Our results showed that our zero-shot chatbots achieved great abilities in asking desired questions and understanding user responses despite also having drawbacks.
+In this section, we reflect on the performance of our chatbots and discuss opportunities, ethical considerations, and limitations for future work.